lnxpy/hashnode/cl1ly1t0x01mz4pnv2ehk648f.md

     @classmethod
     def tearDownClass(cls, do_save):
         if do_save:
-            # import data to the original db
+            # export data to the original db
             pass
         cls.db.terminate()